This is the second post in our series on veiling in the UAE. Find the first post here. In this post, we will look at facemasks in more detail.

 Social practice

 Traditionally, the burghu was worn as soon as a girl began to show signs of puberty.
 It was worn out of modesty rather than religion, both at home and out in the public.
-Other than during prayer time or hajj, when it was replaced by a prayer Shawl, it was only removed during intimate times between a husband and wife, when sleeping or on rare occasions such as doctor’s visits.
+Other than during prayer time or hajj, when it was replaced by a prayer shawl, it was only removed during intimate times between a husband and wife, when sleeping or on rare occasions such as doctor’s visits.

 To eat or drink, a woman lifted the lower end of the burghu by placing the index finger of the left hand under the stiff central ridge and pushing it up, resting the left thumb next to her mouth under her lower lip.
 Once the food is placed in her mouth with her right hand, the burghu is dropped back in position and she chews with the burghu completely concealing her mouth.